 Our Dementia Skills Programme centres around our core module – Thinking Differently About Dementia.
 This 2-hour session provides family and friends, and staff and volunteers with a foundational understanding of dementia and the skills needed to support somebody living with dementia.

 Howard cares for his wife Natalie, who has been living with dementia for three years.
 They are both in their seventies.
-He attended one of our Dementia Skills Sessions in 2020, and describes it as having a significant impact on how he and Natalie live together.
+He attended one of our Dementia Skills Sessions, and describes it as having a significant impact on how he and Natalie live together.